joshacross/run-buddy/README.md

 * Visualized layouts as parent/child relationships using wireframing to determine what needs to be done

-* Created responsive page layouts with flexbox properties
+* Created responsive page layouts with flexbox properties & media queries

 * adjusted layouts so that horizontal space takes precedence

+* Enhanced visuals of the Run Buddy site with advanced CSS (i.e. Psuedoclass)

 ## Website
 https://joshacross.github.io/run-buddy/